ronakupadhyaya/Horizons-week-04/day2/yelp/README.md

 - **The Big Picture** 🖼
 - **Step 0:** Authentication 🔐
 - **Step 1:** Connecting Users 🙇
-- **Step 2:** Creating and Viewing Restaurants 🍔
+- **Step 2:** Creating and Viewing Tweets 🍔
 - **Step 3:** Reviewing Restaurants ⭐
 - **Phase 1 Challenges** 🏆

 ## The Big Picture 🖼

-Yelp is a big project.
+Twitter is a big project.
 Refer back to this section if you're ever feeling lost and need to see where this is all going.
 Below is a reference to all of the models we will be using in this project.
 More detailed information on their implementations and applications can be found in their respective sections!

 Alternatively, you could try structuring the application solely from **The Big Picture**, if you're up for the challenge.